Candidates for Kentucky's

 Volunteer for Candidates for Public Office: City, County, State, Congressional District, U.S. Senate; or volunteer for a political party or a political group!

-In the Kentucky Primary elections, which will be held on May 19, 2020, candidates are running for several offices in Frankfort (Mayor and City Commissioners), Franklin County, Kentucky House District 56 & 47, Senate District 7, Kentucky Congressional District 6, and U.S. Senate.
+In the Kentucky Primary elections, which will be held on June 23, 2020, candidates are running for several offices in Frankfort (Mayor and City Commissioners), Franklin County, Kentucky House District 56 & 57, Senate District 7, Kentucky Congressional District 6, U.S. Senate, & of course, for United States President.
+Due to the fluctuating candidate field for President, and because their information is widely & publicly available, they are not included here.

-Click on the links below to learn how to get in touch with candidates for these offices, and even more importantly, to help with their campaigns!
+Click on the links below to learn how to get in touch with candidates for the primary election, and even more importantly, to volunteer with their campaigns!

 Aside from needing money $$$, most every candidate tells you that the most valuable part of their campaign is volunteers.
 Candidates use volunteers for literally every aspect of the campaign, such as: